ChomCHOB/chomchob-frontend-testing/README.md

 ### 3. API Service

-You can view the [Shopping - Product API Document](https://documenter.getpostman.com/view/14579854/VUjPJkmn) from this link.
+You can view the [Shopping - Product API Document](https://documenter.getpostman.com/view/14579854/VUjPJkmn) from this link

 ---

 ### 4. Conditions